 "I thought pre-diabetes was just a warning, not a real medical condition requiring intervention."
 Pre-diabetes is not a "heads up."
 It is an active disease state with measurable pathophysiology.
 By the time your fasting glucose or HbA1c crosses the diagnostic threshold, significant metabolic dysfunction has already occurred.

 You are not alone in feeling blindsided.
-People in your situation—active, engaged, health‑conscious—are actually very common.
+People in your situation—diagnosed with pre-diabetes, but active, engaged, health‑conscious—are actually very common.
 Pre-diabetes does not discriminate based on perceived virtue.
 You can hike hills weekly and still develop insulin resistance.
 You can avoid obvious junk food and still place more demand on your metabolism than your body can comfortably manage.
 Your body is not betraying you; it is responding predictably to inputs you may not have recognized as problematic.

 The first thing to understand is that pre‑diabetes is not a character judgment.
 It’s a biological state—one with understandable causes.
 Your pancreas produces insulin to move glucose from your bloodstream into your cells for energy.
 When cells become resistant to insulin's signal—a condition called insulin resistance—the pancreas compensates by producing more.
 For a while this works.
 Blood glucose levels stay normal.
 But the compensatory mechanism is not infinite.
 Eventually, the pancreas cannot keep up, glucose accumulates in the blood, and you cross into diagnostic territory.